Innagl/Recipes-App/README.md

    This is a simple meal search/filter app built with HTML, CSS, and JavaScript.
 It allows users to search through a list of meals dynamically as they type in the input field.

 FEATURES:
-  Live Search: Filter meals by name in real time Instant results without reloading the page
+  Live Search: Filter meals by name in real time, Instant results without reloading the page,
-  Minimal and clean interface
+  Minimal and clean interface.

 TECHNOLOGIES USED:
-  HTML5
+  HTML5,
-  CSS3
+  CSS3,
-  JavaScript
+  JavaScript,
-  Design: Figma
+  Design: Figma.

 HOW IT WORKS:
   The app listens to the user's input (keyup event).